Slovak mafia: Description

-The areas traditionally under mafia control in Slovakia include the largest cities (e.g., Bratislava, Banská Bystrica, Košice) and southern Slovakia.
+The areas traditionally under mafia control in Slovakia include the largest cities (e.g., Bratislava, Banská Bystrica, Košice) and southern Slovakia(Dunajská Streda).
 According to former Chief investigator Jaroslav Ivor, organized crime is more prevalent in areas with good economic background.
 Southern Slovakia is also close to the Slovak-Hungarian border which provides a safety mechanism.
 Traditional ties to the community in a given region are also important.

 According to an anonymous investigator, the political party which gets the Ministry of Interior (Ministerstvo vnútra) for the election term gets to give out orders which mafia groups are to be left alone, and which groups will be put under pressure.
 According to the source, it is possible to ascertain in each given time-frame which groups are avoided by the police and which groups are actively targeted by police raids and arrests.
 Besides the common overlap between policemen and organized crime associates, Slovak media routinely report on higher-ranking police officers having ties to organized crime.